 We allowed ourselves to be lulled into deadly apathy.

-While we slept, the criminal cabal took over our country.
+While we slept, the capitalist cabal took over our country and began to murder the working class.

 We must come fully awake and create a New America.